heidelberg-hepml/lorentz-gatr/README.md

 mlflow ui --port 4242 --backend-store-uri sqlite:///runs/tracking/mlflow.db
 ```

 An existing run can be reloaded to perform additional tests with the trained model.
-For a previous run with exp_name=amplitudes and run_name=hello_world, one can run for example.
+For a previous run with exp_name=amplitudes and run_name=hello_world_1, one can run for example.
 ```
-python run.py -cn config -cp runs/amplitudes/hello_world train=false warm_start_idx=0
+python run.py -cn config -cp runs/amplitudes/hello_world_1 train=false warm_start_idx=0
 ```
 The warm_start_idx specifies which model in the models folder should be loaded and defaults to 0.